OpenGeoHub/spatial-prediction-eml/docs/spatiotemporal-sdm.md

 We again use Ensemble Machine Learning on training data overlaid in spacetime vs time-series of Night Light, vegetation, climatic images (years 2000--2021).
 The training data is limited to occurrence-only records and these are neither based on probability sampling nor a consistent in time.
+Probably more suited training data set would have been in e.g. meteorological stations across EU have also produced daily records of mosquito occurrence (0/1).

+We did not use Year of occurrence as a covariate but it is possible to add it to the modeling.
+If we would add Year as covariate to this training point data, then it would have shown that probability of occurrence is increasing significantly.
+This does not necessarily has to match reality.
 Just because there are more records of the mosquito species for more recent years, that does not mean that the mosquito has appeared in recent years.
-In fact, if we would use year as a covariate, we would most likely introduce a bias in predictions.
+In fact, if we would use year as a covariate with this data, we would most likely introduce a bias in predictions.

 The simple alternative to derive (kernel) density maps of mosquitos for Europe would be to use the `sparr::spattemp.density`
 function: